 HPLC and GC method development for challenging separations including chiral separations

-- Harmonize the testing of starting materials, intermediates and API in one method, if possible.
+- Harmonize the testing of starting materials, intermediates and API into one method, if possible.

 - Use the API method for in-process-control.
-Or use a shorter method, preferably with the same column and mobile phase combination / compositions to avoid error, in order to maximize the efficient use of each instrument.
+Alternatively, use a shorter method, preferably with the same column and mobile phase combination / compositions to provide consistency, in order to maximize the efficient use of each instrument.

 - Apply a retrospective approach to method development.
-Start development first on the API method; then add the starting materials and intermediates to the method to check the overall method suitability.
+Start development first on the API method and then add the starting materials and intermediates to the method to check the overall method suitability.

-- Evaluate method specificity during process development, in order to ensure that adequate specificity is provided for the current process.
+- Evaluate method specificity during process development to ensure that adequate specificity is provided for the current process.

 - Conduct forced degradation to evaluate the method specificity for the degradants.